mtimmin65/Engineering_4_Notebook/README.md

 code-[CallanSmith](https://github.com/CallanSmith/Engineering_4_Notebook#Countdown_3)
 ### Reflection

 I had difficulty with the direction of the button but i turn it and it worked.
+I used google to find a good diagram of the button and how it needs to connect to the pico.

 ## Launch_Pad_Part_4